andrew749/andrew749.github.io/blog/ongoing_challenges_creating_a_distributed_system.md

 some sort of helper method to report status, and leave it up to the person creating a payload to pepper in these calls with custom status checkpoints.
-Since each payload is unique, it doesn't make sense to infer where a program is in its exceution as this would be outright wrong.
+Since each payload is unique, it doesn't make sense to infer where a program is in its execution as this would be outright wrong.
 Certain computations are inherently more expensive and cannot be accurately estimated.
 By providing a status call, the onus is on the user to manage the state reporting of their program.
 This solution has the added benefit of allowing a user to provide